appac/cornelius/README.md

 Takes a search term (player name) and returns search results.

 `options` can be an object or a string.
 If it's a string it will return search results of active players that match the search term.
+If the prune flag is set to `true` but there are no search results, you'll get an empty array.

 **Parameters**